fannyjson/zooplankton/README.md

 1. "read_merged_18S.R" - This file is pre-processing of the metabarcoding data and the code is a modified pipeline from The Environmental Genomics group.
 The output files were used in the following steps.

-2. "reads_comparisons_18S_metazoa.R" - Investigation of the distribution of annotated reads for different taxonomic levels for all 18S vs. metazoa in reference database PR^2.
+2. "reads_comparisons_pr2.R" - Investigation of the distribution of annotated reads for different taxonomic levels for all 18S vs. metazoa in reference database PR^2.
-   "reads_comparisons_18S_metazoa_SILVA.R" - Investigation of the distribution of annotated reads for different taxonomic levels for all 18S vs. metazoa in SILVA.
+   "reads_comparisons_silva.R" - Investigation of the distribution of annotated reads for different taxonomic levels for all 18S vs. metazoa in SILVA.
    (The codes are similar)

 3. "count_table_zooplankton.R" - Summarized observations of genus/specie in each sample for microscopy data obtained from SHARKweb.